NYC-G/Memory-game/Memory Game/fend-project-memory-game-master/README.md

 ### Installation & System

- * The game doesn't has high system requirements
+ * The game doesn't have high system requirements
  * The application works on all desktop, tablet and phone browsers.

  #### License